agidincom/en/doc/community.md

-# Aippia - Community Rewards Program
+# Agidin - Community Rewards Program

 We hope to explore the new possibilities and new value of artificial intelligence with more partners.